 Developed in 14 months, Gravitar was the first game that Mike Hally produced and designed for Atari.
-The concept of Gravitar was based on a combination of "Lunar Lander
+The concept of Gravitar was based on a combination of "Lunar Lander" and "Asteroids".

 Gravitar has a color X-Y video display.
 This display, with its three color guns and higher voltage, has the same technology that was used in previous Atari black-and-white X-Y displays.
 However, the screen now displays dazzling colors and unique visual effects.

 Gravitar was the first game to have a real-time dynamic perspective - When you enter a planet, the screen zooms in to give you a closer look.
 Unfortunately, it was a colossal failure, primarily because of its difficulty.
 While beautiful to look at for its time, the learning curve was too steep too early - When you're plugging quarters into a machine, you stop playing a tough game.
 But interest in the title has resurged among hard-core arcade gamers.
 This is because once the controls are mastered, the game is phenomenally addictive.

 On the other hand, saying it's "phenomenally addictive" under whatever condition is a highly subjective and, let's face it, completely unsubstantiated statement, especially in light of the game's disastrous performance in the actual marketplace.
 People loved hard games in the days, like Defender.
 This game was simply a poorly conceived piece of eye candy, an example of tech and former laurels taking the place of cohesive planning and testing.

 The default high score screen of "Cyberball 2072" features names of many Atari arcade games, including GRAVITAR.